This is not a long-story-short. Sorry.

 Now imagine that your job title had 8 major sub-functions that a single Product Manager might own for a Product or a Product Family – or they could be responsible for one narrow slice of one of those 8 functions – or any mix of Products and Responsibilities that were deemed appropriate by one of the hundred or so managers of the 1100 people in the role of Product Managers.

 After doing many analysis interviews with my clients, their client’s and stakeholders – to get set on the straight and narrow path for this massive project – as these were the people who managed the “reason for being” of the company – the Product Line – that either made money for the shareholders – or did not. – I was “duly sensitized” to several facts.

-People in the jobs for a year to 5 years would ask me – the outside consultant/contractor – if what they told me was the job – and were they were doing the job as I saw it – and what was the job – or not.
+People in the jobs for a year to 5 years would ask me – the outside consultant/contractor – if what they told me was the job – and what they were doing as the job – was THAT the job – or not?

 They did not know – and they were so afraid/worried about THAT that they were willing to share that with me.
 That they didn’t know if they were actually doing the job – or not.

 I had read Tracy Kidder’s very popular “The Soul of the New Machine” a few years earlier – this was consulting project work in 1986 – and so I decided that that is what many in the target audience needed addressed early in their Learning Curve – which was both steep and scary to all but the fool.